-Michigan Medicine has one of the largest and broadest-based Transplant Centers in the country, performing more than 400 solid organ transplants yearly.
-Furthermore, over 200 adult and pediatric stem cell transplants are performed annually.
-Our Infectious Disease Transplant Program is directed by Dr. Daniel Kaul and staffed by physicians with clinical and academic interests in the treatment and prevention of infections in this population.
+Michigan Medicine has one of the largest and broadest-based Transplant Centers in the country, performing more than 300 organ transplants yearly.
+Furthermore, over 200 adult stem cell transplants are performed annually.
+Our Transplant Infectious Disease Service is directed by Dr. Daniel Kaul and staffed by physicians with clinical and academic interests in the treatment and prevention of infections in this population.
 All fellows will round on the transplant ID service and additional rotations are available for fellows with a particular interest in transplant ID.

 Viral Hepatitis Clinic

 The University of Michigan Division of Gastroenterology and Hepatology maintains a very active viral hepatitis and liver transplant service at both Michigan Medicine and the VA Ann Arbor Healthcare System, which are staffed by national leaders in the field.
 Interested fellows can attend the Viral Hepatitis Clinic.

 Clinical Microbiology Laboratory

 Most fellows do at least a two-week rotation in the Clinical Microbiology Laboratory during one of their research months.

 Interested fellows can attend infection control committee and participate in the various activities and investigations that are part of the work of these groups.
 Further, the division will fund attendance at the CDC/SHEA infection control course or, if the fellow prefers, the online infection control course.

 The division maintains a very active Antimicrobial Stewardship Program where Dr. Laraine Washer serves as the medical director and works closely with our three infectious disease pharmacists.
 Fellows are encouraged to attend antibiotics subcommittee meetings and participate in antimicrobial stewardship activities.